 Your Dog May Not Like It

-Just like how reiki isn’t for every person, it’s not for every dog.
-Your dog’s comfort level and personality can determine if your dog likes reiki or not.
+Just like Reiki isn’t for every person, it’s not for every dog.
+Your dog’s comfort level and personality can determine if your dog likes Reiki or not.
 If you just got your dog, they may not like it because they don’t know you.
 In that case, you can try again in a few months.

-But if you’ve had your dog for a while and they don’t like it, you may not want to do it.
+But you may not want to do it if you’ve had your dog for a while and they don’t like it.
 You want to keep your dog comfortable, even if that means not using something you think would benefit them.

 You May Need to Modify Your Hand Positions

 You can still focus on some of the same body parts, but you’ll need to adjust how you work with your dog.
-Luckily, you don’t need any special training before you do reiki on your dog.
-As long as you already know how to do reiki in general, you can apply your skills.
+You don’t need special training before you do Reiki on your dog.
+You can apply your skills as long as you know how to do Reiki in general.